farlee2121/DevEssentialsBlog/_drafts/Summary-How-Learning-Works/2019-03-25-7-Self-Learning.md

 # Self-learning

 Software has an idea called a ‘bus factor’.
-The bus factor is how many people can be hit by a bus before the software can no longer ship.
+The bus factor is how many people can be hit by a bus before the software can no longer ship to customers.
 Bus factors have many contributors.
 One of them is the team’s comfort in learning independently.

-I once worked at a company where there was always pressure to deliver fast.
-Thus, I ended up giving answers to development questions rather than helping developers find answers.
-This was faster at first, but it ended up bogging down my time because they never learned to solve hard problems independently.
-In fact, they still came to me with questions even after I left the company.

-The issue here is self-learning. **Learning is a skill like any other**.
+**Learning is a skill like any other**.
 It requires practice, feedback, and ways of organizing knowledge.

 The component skills of self-learning are.